threader/sysmon-config/README.md

 # sysmon-config | A Sysmon configuration file
 This is a forked and modified version of @SwiftOnSecurity's [sysmon config](https://github.com/SwiftOnSecurity/sysmon-config) and a modified version of Neo23x0's [sysmon blocking config](https://github.com/Neo23x0/sysmon-config).
-This includes all pull requests, updated schema, and blocking rules.
+This includes all pull requests, updated schema, and additional blocking rules.

 ## Maintainers of this Fork
 - VER1TAS @THE_VER1TAS